I don’t believe we’ve ever been properly introduced.

 There have been recent bizarre developments that mainstream media will hopefully be reporting on shortly.
 However, in advance of any news coverage, I want to stress that Brenda v.
 Blog is not the driving force in my seeking Bar office, while it is the straw that broke the camel’s back.

 I want it to be known at the outset that current frustrations aside, I have always been keenly aware and disappointed that whatever accomplishments JAABLOG can claim regarding the overarching goals of tempering racism and injustice in the legal system are clearly more like bandages on symptoms than cures.
 Any trip to a felony courtroom in Broward or throughout most of Florida unfortunately drives that point home with a vengeance.
 The daily lessons of life in a courthouse are the driving force as to why I am now stepping up to the plate and seeking your preliminary support, just as they were the impetus to start blogging all those years ago.
-This fact needs to be made clear, and I hope everyone will weigh all the issues before deciding whether or not to sign my petition.
+This fact needs to be made clear, and I hope everyone will weigh all the issues before deciding whether or not to support me.

 (Disclaimer/Unsolicited Mass Communications – anyone subscribed to JAABLOG not wishing to receive blogs regarding my candidacy for president-elect of the Florida Bar should immediately UNSUBSCRIBE to JAABLOG.
 Furthermore, the traditional “we” shall continue to be used for JAABLOG reportage not dealing with the petition drive or my candidacy)